 Head and neck cancer is a relatively uncommon type of cancer.
-Around 10,000 new cases are diagnosed in the UK each year.

 There are more than 30 areas within the head and neck where cancer can develop, including the:

 - voice box (larynx)

 - salivary glands

 - nose and sinuses

 - area at the back of the nose and mouth (nasopharynx)

 Oesophageal (gullet) cancer, thyroid cancer, brain tumours and eye cancer don't tend to be classified as a head and neck cancer.